digital-medicine-research-group-UNAV/SLGBN/README.md

 # Semi-Linear Gaussian Bayesian Networks (SLGBN)

-This repository contains the code used for the development and experimental evaluation of the paper:

-**“Semi-Linear Gaussian Bayesian Networks”**
+This repository contains the code used for the development and experimental evaluation of the paper: **“Semi-Linear Gaussian Bayesian Networks”**

+## 🧠 Model Overview

-The proposed model, referred to as **SLGBN**, extends classical Bayesian networks by allowing two types of nodes:
+The **SLGBN model** extends Bayesian networks by:
-- **Linear Gaussian nodes**
-- **Nonlinear Gaussian nodes**, estimated using **Generalized Additive Models (GAM) with B-splines**

-This framework enables efficient modeling and structure learning in datasets with nonlinear Gaussian relationships.
+- Allowing **mixed node types** (linear and nonlinear)
+- Using **GAM + B-splines** for nonlinear dependencies
+- Maintaining **Gaussian assumptions**
+- Enabling efficient **structure learning via Hill-Climbing**

+This makes SLGBN suitable for modeling complex dependencies while preserving interpretability.

 ---